rd-wixproducts/hyperink/README.md

 Firebase for storing and real-time updating of shared data such as document annotations.

+Here are a couple pictures of our iOS app in its early stages, automatically identifying a piece of paper and drawing a box around it and adding green dots to indicate the corners, all done in real-time:

+![iphone][iphone]

+And this is Anish pointing the phone at a piece of paper on the ground:

+![anish][anish]

+---

 Also, please take a look at our Medium post about our experience building this project at the Greylock Hackfest!
 The link is posted below: